Story's power, Freeland's arm help Rockies beat Padres 8-0 - Philly

 TRAINER'S ROOM

 Padres: 3B Christian Villanueva (hamstring tightness) was given the night off due to the cold conditions.
-"It just wasn't in his best interest or our best interest to push him," manager Andy Green said.
+"It just wasn't in his best interest or our best interest to push him," Green said.

 TOUCHDOWN!